Ellsworth in Hancock County, Maine — The American Northeast (New England)

 Erected 1887 by Citizens of Ellsworth.

 Location.
 44° 32.345′ N, 68° 25.738′ W. Marker is in Ellsworth, Maine, in Hancock County.
-Marker is at the intersection of U.S. 1 and Surry Road, on the left when traveling west on U.S. 1.
+Memorial is at the intersection of U.S. 1 and Surry Road, on the left when traveling west on U.S. 1.
+Monument is on the grounds of the former courthouse.
 Touch for map.
-Monument is on the grounds of the former courthouse.
 Marker is in this post office area: Ellsworth ME 04605, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Defenders of the Union (approx. 8.7 miles away); a different marker also named Civil War Memorial (approx. 10.4 miles away); World War Memorial (approx. 10.4 miles away); Old Town Hall Site (approx. 10.4 miles away); Franklin Veterans Memorial (approx. 10.4 miles away); Linking oceans, rivers and lakes (approx. 13.1 miles away); Frenchman Bay (approx. 13.2 miles away); The French Connection (approx. 13.2 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Franklin Revolutionary War Memorial (approx. 8˝ miles away); Exhibit of the Granite Industry (approx. 8.6 miles away); Galamander (approx. 8.6 miles away); Curbstone Exhibit (approx. 8.6 miles away); Defenders of the Union (approx. 8.7 miles away); Civil War Memorial (approx. 10.4 miles away); World War Memorial (approx. 10.4 miles away); Old Town Hall Site (approx. 10.4 miles away).